-The Ministry of Trade is responsible for issuing import permits and specifying quantities permitted for import based on an MOT estimate of the importer's cold storage capacity.
-Ministry of Trade Regulation No. 25/2022 states cold storage capacity will continue to be used as a benchmark for the quantity permitted for import.
+The Ministry of Trade is responsible for issuing import licenses and specifying quantities permitted for importation based on an MOT estimate of the importer's cold storage capacity.
+Ministry of Trade Regulation No. 36/2023 states cold storage capacity will continue to be used as a benchmark to determine the volume permitted for import.
 The proof of control (previously: ownership) of refrigerated warehouse (cold storage) requirement applies to importers.

-Recognition of the U.S. Food Safety Control System for Fresh Foods of Plant Origin (FFPO/PSAT)
+• Recognition of the U.S. Food Safety Control System for Fresh Foods of Plant Origin (FFPO/PSAT)

-The GOI has recognized the United States' Food Safety Control System for the Fresh Food of Plant Origin (FFPO).
+The GOI currently recognizes the United States' Food Safety Control System for 79 Fresh Food of Plant Origin (FFPO) products.
 Ministry of Agriculture Regulation No. 55/2016 requires products imported from FFPO-recognized countries to submit "prior notice" notification on-line (See Prior Notice section below).
-Products from unrecognized countries must provide prior notice and a certificate of analysis (COA) from a recognized laboratory.
-The Head of the Indonesian Agricultural Quarantine Agency (IAQA) issued the initial recognition of U.S. FFPO through an MOA decree following onsite verification in October 2009.
-The decree has most recently been renewed in December 2020, for an additional three years.
-The 88 plant products currently recognized by the GOI equivalence recognition (as per MOA Decree No. 771/KPTS/KR.050/M/12/2020) are as follows:
+Products from unrecognized countries must also provide prior notice notification in addition to a certificate of analysis (CoA) from a recognized laboratory.
+The Head of the Indonesian Agricultural Quarantine Agency (IAQA) (now the Indonesian Quarantine Authority (IQA)) issued the initial recognition of U.S. FFPO through an MOA decree following onsite verification in October 2009.
+The recognition must be renewed every three years and was most recently renewed through IQA Decree No. 447/2024 on January 16, 2024, for 78 products - 10 products had been removed from the previous FFPO recognition, including apples.